afshanra/NFT-Analysis/README.md

-The Download-Images Folder Includes A Go Script:
+The "Download NFT images" Folder Includes A Go Script:

 nft_image_downloader.go: Downloads NFT images from a CSV file and stores them in designated folders.
 Run the script using: